inspec/inspec-aws/docs-chef-io/content/aws_rds_snapshots.md

 end
 ```

-**Loop through all RDS snapshots and test each snapshot with singular resource.**
+Loop through all RDS snapshots and test each snapshot with singular resource:

 This method uses local in-memory caching to test each snapshot for quicker execution of large sets of test cases.